Elizzy01/Deploying-a-Static-Website-using-AWS-S3-and-Cloudfront/project1.md

 ![Uploading bucket](https://github.com/Elizzy01/Deploying-a-Static-Website-using-AWS-S3-and-Cloudfront/assets/98459984/30bd845a-1567-40e0-9916-80d563cfd18b)

-### Enabling Static Website Hosting
+### B. Enabling Static Website Hosting
 **Click on the newly-created bucket, and go to the Properties tab**
 6. Scroll down to the end to Static Website Hosting
 7. Click on the edit button
 8. Check the Enable radio button.
-After this, a list of configurations for the static website hosting will appear.
-Follow the instructions below
+After this, a list of the static website hosting configurations will appear.
+Follow the instructions below:
  - Hosting Type: Host a static website
  - Index document: type index.html
  - Click on Save Changes

+### Configure Bucket Policy To Allow Public Access
+9. Go to the Permissions tab of your bucket.
+10. Scroll down to Bucket Policy, and click on edit.
+11. There are 2 ways to add a bucket policy:

+ - Checking Policy examples and copying the ones for your use case.
+ - Using a Policy generator.
+- We’ll be using the second method for this project.
+12. Click on Policy Generator.